 There are two main aspects to the sign-up bonus on the Amex EveryDay® Preferred Credit Card that appeal to potential applicants.

-The first is the 0% introductory APR on purchases and balance transfers.
+The first is the 0% introductory APR on purchases.
 You won’t have to worry about incurring interest on your spending during your first 12 months as a cardholder.